 I’ve updated this article since my last visit to French Broad Chocolate in 2022, where I went to both of their cafe spaces.

 French Broad Chocolate Lounge

 French Broad Chocolate Factory & Café

 When I’d last visited six years prior, French Broach Chocolate Factory had just opened a second location in downtown Asheville, and had recently opened their factory up for operations.
 They had just debuted their new packaging, and we were actually some of the first people to ever see it.
 These are the same beautiful blue boxes you see today.

-Now anyone who has discussed my future with me probably already knows this, but if I were to open a chocolate cafe I would model it after French Broad Chocolate Lounge in Asheville, NC.
-They have top-tier chocolate and truffles and desserts, strong relationships with the farmers they work with around the world, an open and welcoming space in downtown Asheville, and they support other chocolate makers by selling their wares.
+Now anyone who has discussed my future with me probably already knows this, but if I were to open a chocolate cafe, I would model it after French Broad Chocolate Lounge in Asheville, NC.
+They have top-tier chocolate and bonbons and desserts, as well as strong relationships with the farmers they work with around the world.
+In the 10 years that they’ve been open, they’ve created a safe and welcoming space in downtown Asheville, and in the early years they supported other chocolate makers by selling their wares.

-To begin the tour, we met up with Dan, one half of the couple behind French Broad Chocolate, at 10am in his factory on Buxton Avenue.
+To begin the chocolate tour, we met up with Dan, one of founders of French Broad Chocolate, at 10am in his factory on Buxton Avenue.
 Though the building is nondescript, it turned out to hold immense treasures.
 A display case full of truffles greets you when you walk in, along with the intoxicating scent of melted chocolate and roasting cacao.
 Dan was very nice, taking a couple of hours of his time to tell us the (romantic & reckless) story of how he ended up, a dozen years later, as a chocolate maker in North Carolina.

 You can read about it on their website, though I think that Dan probably tells it best.
 But let’s just say that it starts with a drive in a school bus down to Costa Rica and ends with two kids and metric tons of chocolate.
 Sounds dreamy, eh?